karmaniverous/aws-api-template/README.md

 The API features both public and private endpoints, and is secured by a Cognito User Pool that supports native username/password authentication and one federated identity provider (Google).
 It is configured to act as both the authentication provider and a secure remote API for my [Next.js Template](https://github.com/karmaniverous/nextjs-template) on the front end.

+The template is highly configurable.
+You should be able to get it up and running on your own domain, in your own infrastructure, with edits to nothing but environment variables.

 This template can be deployed directly from the command line to multiple [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stacks, each exposing an independent environment (e.g. `dev`, `test`, and `prod`), with its own authentication provider, at configurable endpoints.
 These endpoints will integrate with matching Next.js Template environments.

+Version control is built in.
+Every major release triggers the deployment of an independent stack on every environment in order to maintain backward compatibility for your users.
+There is a provision to share key resources across stacks so you can bring your users with you across major versions.

 If you integrate your code repository with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), your code will automatically build and deploy following every push to the relevant branch.
 See [Automated Deployment](#automated-deployment) below for more info.